Stop Training for the Worst: Progressive Unmasking Accelerates Masked Diffusion Training: Experiments

 \subsubsection{Autoregressive model initialization}

 Initializing MDMs from pretrained autoregressive models is a well-known strategy for accelerating the training~\citep{he2022diffusionbertimprovinggenerativemasked,dream2025,bie2025llada20scalingdiffusionlanguage,gong2025diffucoder,gemini2025diffusion,fan2026stablediffcoderpushingfrontiercode}.
-To this end, we first pretrain an autoregressive model with the same transformer architecture as in Section~\ref{sec:pretraining} for 30k steps, which takes approximately 1.5 hours on 8 NVIDIA H100 GPUs.
-We then initialize the MDM from this checkpoint, adjust the attention into bidirectional, and train it with and without PUMA.
+To this end, we first pretrain an autoregressive model with the same transformer architecture as in Section~\ref{sec:pretraining} for 200k steps, which takes approximately 9.5 hours on 8 NVIDIA H100 GPUs.
+We then initialize the MDM from this checkpoint, change to bidirectional attention, and train it with and without PUMA.
 We keep other configurations the same as in Section~\ref{sec:pretraining}.
 Figure~\ref{fig:main} reports the resulting learning curves (\coloredul{xxpurple}{purple} vs.\ \coloredul{xxgreen}{green}).
-While both methods benefit from ARM initialization, PUMA exhibits a substantially larger gain, achieving an additional speedup of approximately $2.3\times$ relative to vanilla training.
+While both methods benefit from ARM initialization, PUMA exhibits a substantially larger gain, achieving a speedup of approximately $4.0\times$ over the baseline.